 Other than a few details we prefer to keep to ourselves, this is how we did it:

 Our core is Ubuntu 18.04 on a minimalist server we spun up at Digital Ocean.
 We locked the server down with UFW immediately upon boot, and made some dramatic changes to our SSH configuration which we prefer not to detail here.
 Without giving away too much, we recommend sys-admin usernames that are random strings rather than any Proper Names or anything similar to them, and totally bolt down your SSH services.
-It turns out our SSH server gets attacked every few seconds while our website receives an attack every few minutes.
+It turns out our SSH server gets attacked every few seconds while our web-server receives an attack “only” every few minutes.

 We use Nginx instead of Apache, and we’ve found both the software and the Nginx team to be user friendly, advanced, and cutting edge.
 When Nginx put out the document, “ModSecurity 3.0 and NGINX: Quick Start Guide” on how to incorporate ModSecurity into the Nginx way of doing things, we jumped in without reservation.
 You can find the Nginx tutorial at this link.
 Use this link to a treasure trove of How-To documentation regarding Nginx/ModSec/Project HoneyPot all in one location.